masagrator/ReverseNX-Tool/docs/index.md

 >
 >"Detected docked titleid flag" means that ReverseNX will change performance mode to **docked** for next game you will boot.
 >
->"Detected handheld titleid flag" means that ReverseNX will change performance mode to **docked** for next game you will boot.
+>"Detected handheld titleid flag" means that ReverseNX will change performance mode to **handheld** for next game you will boot.

 If you want to change it, press